SophieDufrane/PP3_Satisfaction_Survey/README.md

 **Analysis Program**

-- *Goal*: To provide insightful data analysis from a large panel of employee responses, empowering Human Ressources and managers with actionable insights.
+- *Goal*: To provide insightful data analysis from a large panel of employee responses to Human Ressources and managers.

 - *Feature*:
-  - Interactive Menu: The analysis section offers a easy-to-navigate menu with multiple options, enabling users to explore survey results in detail.
+  - **Interactive Menu**: The analysis section offers a easy-to-navigate menu with multiple options to explore survey results in detail.
-  - Input Validation: Similar to the survey section, user choices are validated.
-If an invalid selection is made, the program prompts the user to choose a valid option.
+  - **Input Validation**: Similar to the survey section, user inputs are validated.
+  - **Summary Analysis**: Provides an overview of survey responses.
+    - Responses are counted and stored in a dictionary.
+These counts are converted into percentages by dividing by the total number of responses, giving a clear picture of how employees feel.
+  - **Top Satisfaction and Top Concerns**: Shows the most and least favorable areas.
+    - Sorting Logic: The analysis program uses lambda functions to sort questions by satisfaction scores (e.g., "Very Satisfied" = 5 points).
+  - **Next Action**: After analysis, users can return to the main menu or exit.

-  - User Experience: This section has been designed to give HR professionals and managers quick access to meaningful statistics, making decision-making more informed and efficient.
+- *User Experience*: This section has been designed to give HR professionals and managers quick access to meaningful statistics, making decision-making more informed and efficient.
-  - Summary Analysis: Provides an overview of the survey results, displaying the count of responses and the percentage breakdown for each answer by question/topic.
-  - Top Satisfaction and Top Concerns: Offers a sorted view, highlighting the highest satisfaction levels down to the most pressing concerns.
-  - Next Action: The program presents options to move to another section.

 ![AnalysisMenu](media/analysis_menu.png)